 For a banker to nail the logic and analysis is a matter of basic competence.
 The client won’t be laughing about you once you leave the room; well done.

-But guess what, to clients most banks still look to clients the same paper.
-They all boast a similar looking array of credentials, concocting whatever league table they want to make themselves appear top dog.
+But guess what, to clients most banks still look the same.
+They all boast a similar-looking array of credentials, concocting whatever league table they want to make themselves appear top dog.

 Again, your competence is to some extent assumed.
 You’re in the room with them after all, and you’ve probably been bombarding them with market updates on the regular for years.